sopra-group-05/server/README.md

 - [mgoki](https://github.com/mgoki)
 - [InfoYak](https://github.com/InfoYak)

+We would like to extend our thanks to anyone who has supported us through this challenging project.
+Also, we'd like to especially mention our TA Anja Koller whose advice and guidance was very valuable to us.

 ### Credits to the APIs that werde used in this project:
 - [Adorable Avatars API](http://avatars.adorable.io/) for the profile pictures
 - [Language API](https://languages.oup.com/) for the definitions of the mystery words